Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is the average housing price in Bodrum in 2026?

-The median housing price is more telling than the average in Bodrum because a small number of expensive seafront villas pull the average up, making the median a better reflection of what most buyers actually pay.
+The median housing price is often more useful than the average housing price in Bodrum because very expensive villas in Yalıkavak, Türkbükü and Gündoğan push the average upward.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Bodrum.